-Ending balance is used per instructions.
+Ending balance is used per instructions ("assume average assets equal its ending balance").

 3. The prospects of a bank loan are likely to be good. (i) The debt ratio indicates that 78% of the company's funding is from equity.
 Also, there are no debt obligations requiring periodic payments.
 This implies low risk. (ii) The level of return on assets is very high.
 This implies good return.